aaronsaray/aaronsaray.com/_posts/2013-06-11-html5-css3-javascript-only-photobooth-with-image-download.markdown

 The _resizeDecoration method just determines if the delta change of the mousewheel is positive or negative, and then applies that transformation to the target element.
 The width and height need to be changed equally, however, so the ratio is calculated ot make sure this is done properly.

 Finally, on to _downloadImage().
 I've seen a lot of people send the base64 string to a php script via iframe (ajax won't prompt a download dialog, but iframe will)- but I didn't want to do that.
 This creates a new canvas (because I don't want to modify my current displayed one by adding decorations to it), and clones the image that was drawn to that canvas.
 Next, it loops through each decoration and places it as a drawn image on my new canvas.
 Next, the toDataURL() method is called to return the base64 image data which is passed to the byteArray.
-The byteArray is passed to an HTML5 Blob with the proer mime type created.
+The byteArray is passed to an HTML5 Blob with the proper mime type created.
 Then, a URL is created from that blob that will prompt an octet-stream download.
 The filename is retrieved from the input box or from the placeholder, and the download link is created, and then clicked.
 This prompts the user for a download.

 #### The end!

 I'm sure I could do this better.
 Remember, the filters are not actually applied.
 I could make it more cross browser and more able to be on different display sizes.
 But overall, I wanted to prove it could be done.
-Remember, you can check it out at <a href="http://aaronsaray.com/demo/onlinephotobooth">Online Photo Booth</a>.